 The experts over at The Drake magazine release a weekly podcast which often features live recordings from fishing trips all over the country.
 Don’t worry, though, the audio quality is excellent, even though it’s recorded on location.

-If you can’t be there yourself, the next best option is to plug into the Drakecast.
+If you can’t be there yourself, the next option is to plug into the Drakecast.
 You’ll pick up some handy tips too!

 The So Fly Podcast